 Hitler – Chief Judge Timothy Evans now has completely taken away our rights

-If corruption in family courts described in this blog is not enough including diverting funds from VAMA and Social Security Title IV-D to enrich judges, court-appointed attorneys, and court-appointed evaluators, now ADA accommodations are also at risk in the courts, pro se litigants are being deprived of equal protection in the courts, and we are being thrown back into the stone age in Cook County by new rules from Chief Judge Evans.
+If corruption in family courts described in this blog is not enough including diverting funds from VAWA and Social Security Title IV-D to enrich judges, court-appointed attorneys, and court-appointed evaluators, now ADA accommodations are also at risk in the courts, pro se litigants are being deprived of equal protection in the courts, and we are being thrown back into the stone age in Cook County by new rules from Chief Judge Evans.
 Please remember to demand fix to VAMA funding being diverted for corrupt purposes before passage.
-Many of our legislators are totally ignorant of what is actually happening with VAMA funds.
+Many of our legislators are totally ignorant of what is actually happening with VAWA funds.

 Chief Judge Evans enters order which prohibits cell phones in courthouses where criminal matters are heard is acting like Hitler.

 Now defendants cannot contact their attorneys when their attorneys are late, cannot contact their families, cannot have their electronic calendars with them when they are representing themselves.
 The latest Illinois Supreme Court ruling requiring Court Clerks to allow the use of rolling scanning devices to allow persons to avoid huge page copy charges in the Clerk’s offices and in Court libraries are at risk with the bar on bringing in electronic devices.
 The disabled who need assistance of electronic devices will have to ask for special permission to bring them into court buildings including palm pilots and cell phones.
 Many disabled persons take public transportation and need to have cell phones with them at all times to contact their doctors or others for assistance.
 Now they will have to pay $3.00 to put them in tiny lockers at courthouses, but the courthouses don’t have enough little pay lockers to hold all the phones that people will have to lock up, that will no longer be allowed in courthouses.